 Faculty, staff, and students who serve in various capacities on research and scholarship projects are required to complete training that is appropriate for the role they will serve on the project and meets sponsor regulations.
 Sponsor regulations, University policies, and the supervisors of staff and students will determine the appropriate level of training.
-The Office of the Vice President for Research has the responsibility to ensure that principal investigators (PIs), investigators, co-investigators and their staff and students have access to the necessary information and supporting resources to meet expectations about the responsible conduct of research.
+The Office of Research and Innovation has the responsibility to ensure that principal investigators (PIs), investigators, co-investigators, and their staff and students have access to the necessary information and supporting resources to meet expectations about the responsible conduct of research (RCR).

 - Web Content Accessibility Guidelines (WCAG) of the W3C Web Accessibility Initiative (WAI)

 - Web-based Intranet and Internet Information and Applications (1194.22) component of the U.S. federal Section 508 standards.

 This accessibility is relevant to all training completed through CITI Program.
 This training requires access to a computer and the ability to log in using the Single Sign-On.
 If the researcher is unable to use Single Sign-On and the Duo Authentication System, they will be unable to access this training.
 Individual schools and colleges are responsible for providing their researchers with the time during the work shift and computer accessibility to complete the training.
 Because this is a required training for anyone serving as a PI and anyone being paid through a sponsored project that requires RCR Education, it should be completed during normal working hours.

 This policy implements the principal investigator and researcher eligibility requirements contained in Board of Regents Policies: Submitting and Accepting Sponsored Projects (pdf) and Code of Conduct (pdf), and establishes the expectation for a training program to meet the shared responsibility for the responsible and ethical conduct of research.